folio-org/raml-module-builder/README.md

 ## Drools integration

-The framework scans the `/resources/rules` path in an implemented project for `.drl.` files.
+The framework scans the `/resources/rules` path in an implemented project for `*.drl` files.
 A directory can also be passed via the command line.
 Those files are loaded and are applied automatically to all objects passed in the body (post, put) by the runtime framework.
 This allows for more complex validation of passed objects.